learningequality/ka-lite/docs/screenshots.md

     start_url == where the browser will start to do the inputs inputs == array of key-value objects as inputs (selector, text, special codes, etc), to do to show the page as per url.
 Possible values for object keys are:
         "#id_form_field" = If has "#", use the `id` argument, else, treat the key as the `name` for the `browser_activate_element()` method call.
 This automatically moves to the next form element.
-        "<shot>" == take a screenshot here and the value, which must be a unique slug, is used as filename "<submit>" == submit the page by sending the Enter key to the browser "" / empty string as key == Fill-in the value on the current form element, which is automatically selected by above selector key. pages == page numbers from user guide where the screenshot can be used (for reference)
+        "<slug>" == take a screenshot here and the value, which must be a unique slug, is used as filename "<submit>" == submit the page by sending the Enter key to the browser "" / empty string as key == Fill-in the value on the current form element, which is automatically selected by above selector key. pages == page numbers from user guide where the screenshot can be used (for reference)